2018 Year-End Tax Planning for Individuals

 Planning Suggestion: Net long-term capital gain (long-term gains over short-term losses) and any qualified dividend income are not included as investment income for purposes of determining how much investment interest expense is deductible, unless you elect to subject the capital gain and dividend income to ordinary income rates.

-You should consider switching your investments to those types of investments generating taxable investment income to absorb any excess investment interest expense.
+You might consider switching your investments to those types of investments generating taxable investment income to absorb any excess investment interest expense.

 Interest expense, to the extent that it is related to tax-exempt income, is not deductible.
-Interest expense relating to a passive activity, such as a limited partnership investment, is subject to the passive loss limitations on deductibility (see page 23).
+Interest expense relating to a passive activity, such as a limited partnership investment, is subject to the passive loss limitations on deductibility.

 Interest payments are generally allocated among the various categories –personal interest, home mortgage interest, investment interest, etc. – based on the ultimate use of the loan proceeds.